What is the J-bar?

 In order to remove a J-bar, international students must go through an English language skills screening, which is done by English Language Center faculty.
 This screening is done at Texas Global soon after international student check in.

-For Spring 2020, we will offer screenings by appointment January 13 - 17; the appointment calendar will be available starting October 15, 2019.
+For Fall 2020, we will offer screenings by appointment August 17 - 25; the appointment calendar will be available starting April 17, 2020.

 The screening consists of a 30-minute essay and a 15-minute oral interview.
 After the screening is done, the results are discussed with the students and they are informed whether there is a requirement for further coursework in English.
 If English classes are required, then information on those classes is provided to the students, and a copy of the course requirement is sent to the students' departments.